michaelaoash/trump-comparison-gallup-ucsb/README.md

 Comments to [mash@econs.umass.edu](mailto:mash@econs.umass.edu)

+Scroll to bottom to see the most recent plots.

 **How Trump compares with past presidents**, the lower panel of [https://projects.fivethirtyeight.com/trump-approval-ratings/](https://projects.fivethirtyeight.com/trump-approval-ratings/), plots pairwise time series of the dis/approval of each post-war